Moritz72/ToMaChess/README.md

 For the *Armageddon* parameter the user can specify additional parameters *With Armageddon*, *After Tiebreak* and *Color Determination* (In Order, Random or Choice).

 ## Players
 Players can be manually added.
-Additionally, one can use the FIDE Standard rating list, the German national rating list and the USCF rating list after creating them by clicking the corresponding buttons in the settings.
+Additionally, one can use the FIDE Standard rating list, the German national rating list, the USCF rating list and the English national rating list after creating them by clicking the corresponding buttons in the settings.

 ![demo_player](./images/demo_player.PNG)